akash247777/Realestate/README.md

 - `CLOUD_SQL_DB_PASSWORD` - Database password
 - `CLOUD_SQL_DB_NAME` - Database name

+**Important Security Note**: Never commit your Google Cloud Service Account credentials file ([gcp-sa.json](file:///C:/Realestate/backend/gcp-sa.json)) to the repository.
+This file is already in the [.gitignore](file:///C:/Realestate/.gitignore) file to prevent accidental commits.
+For Vercel deployment, you should configure the Google Cloud authentication through Vercel's integration or by setting up the proper IAM permissions.

 ### 5. Deploy

 Click "Deploy" and wait for the build to complete.